IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Exercise-1-Prepare.md

     Note: Dependent on the IBM ID used to sign in, you may or may not be able to reserve a demo.
 If you can't reserve a demo with the current IBM ID, check if you have another IBM ID that is enabled for IBM Technology Zone reservations.

-3. Once signed in, open the lab resource page: https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-demos-and-labs-bring-up-lab
+3. Once signed in, open the lab resource page: <a href="https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-demos-and-labs-bring-up-lab" target="_blank">https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-demos-and-labs-bring-up-lab/</a>

 4. Scroll down to the **Environments** section.
 Choose an environment with the highest version number.
 If you have multiple with the highest number, choose the one in the nearest geo.
 Then click on **Reserve**.